appsmithorg/appsmith-docs/website/docs/reference/widgets/input.md

+---
+description: Learn how to use the Input widget to gather and validate user input such as text, numbers, emails, and passwords.
+---
 # Input

 This page provides information on using the Input widget to gather and validate user input such as text, numbers, emails, and passwords.